WARNING: Contains graphic images of a surgical nature.

 I wasn’t allowed to eat or drink anything, not even water until after my delivery so I made sure I had a little treat beforehand.

-At 6am I took my second tablet, showered and dressed and we headed to the hospital with all our bags, ready to meet our babies!
+At 6am I took my second tablet, showered and dressed and headed to the hospital with all our bags, ready to meet my babies!
 I was so excited, but so nervous!!
 I couldn’t believe the day had finally arrived.

 So then it was just a waiting game.
 I was on a small ward with 4 other women who all were having c-sections that day.
 Watching them get wheeled out, then wheeled back in with their babies was making me more nervous, as I knew it was nearly my time.
-Our mums came to visit which was really nice, and helped me relax as I had my family with me.
+I was with the babies father and our mums came to visit which was really nice, and helped me relax.

 My section kept getting pushed back and now I’d gone over 12 hours with no food or water and all I wanted was a drink!
 But at 3pm I finally got called down!
 I took my own pillow to hospital, so I had some comfort, as hospital pillows aren’t the best, and I took it down to theatre with me.
 Now the nerves really kicked in!

-I wanted to walk to theatre and my OH really helped to try and calm my nerves.
-We were about to meet our babies!!
-I remember sitting outside the theatre and the midwife was also trying to calm me down and while my OH went to go into his scrubs, I was taken in to get prepared.
+I wanted to walk to theatre and their dad really helped to try and calm my nerves.
+I remember sitting outside the theatre and the midwife was also trying to calm me down and while their dad went to go into his scrubs, I was taken in to get prepared.

 I’ve never had any type of surgery before and I just remember how bright and white it was – and how there were loads of people and the bed set up in the middle of the room.
 This was it!